langosco/decompile-tracr/README.md

 - [x] generate 'draft' dataset of pairs (weights, tokenized program)
 - [ ] for short programs, consider enumerating all possible programs exhaustively
 - [ ] Ensure compatibility with 'base' tracr library
+- [x] Accellerate saving/loading by using json for tokens/weights and only using pickle/dill for rasp programs and compiled models.

 Tests for sampled programs